Loren Jenkins: Biography

 In 1980, Jenkins joined the Washington Post staff.
 During his tenure with the newspaper, he was awarded the Pulitzer Prize for International Reporting in 1983 for his coverage of the Israeli invasion of Lebanon.
 At that time, the Washington Post was criticized for bias in covering the Israel–United States conflict.
-For example, Marty Peretz described Jenkins as «anti-Israel» and inane declared that the journalist won a Pulitzer Prize because most of the judges subscribed to the Washington Post–Los Angeles Times news service.
+Marty Peretz described Jenkins as "anti-Israel" and inane, stating that the journalist won a Pulitzer Prize because most of the judges subscribed to the Washington Post–Los Angeles Times news service.